TECH4DX/MLops-Tools/README.md

     ```

 ## **CD**
+We build CD on top of ArgoCD, which is a declarative, GitOps continuous delivery tool for Kubernetes.
 ## Argo CD Install
 We will create a new namespace, argocd, where Argo CD services and application resources will live.
 ```bash